aldybuanaa/SleepApp/README.md

 # Work Plan

-the following are some of the features of the FoodPin application made using Swift, UIKit, Storyboard:
+the following are some of the features of the SleepApp application made using Swift, UIKit, Storyboard:

 - Welcome Page
 - Menu using TableView